LoRA Training Guide

 What LoRA Training Actually Does

-LoRA adds small adjustment layers to an existing model.
+LoRA (Low-Rank Adaptation) adds small adjustment layers to an existing model.
 Instead of changing the entire model (which would require days of training and 100GB+ of data), LoRA learns focused modifications using your small dataset.

 Requirements